ShapeSearch: A Flexible and Efficient System for Shape-based Exploration of Trendlines: Performance Evaluation

+\stitle{Acccuracy Comparison.} \agppapertext{Figure~\ref{fig:perf}b depicts the accuracy of \sgt and Greedy relative to DP.} \revtr{Figure~\ref{fig:perftab} (Accuracy) depicts the accuracy of \sgt and Greedy relative to DP.} We do not compare the accuracy of DTW with \ssr algorithms since their scoring functions differ; instead we perform an user study in the next section to compare the effectiveness of \ssr scoring functions with DTW and other similar metrics.
+We define accuracy here to be the number of trendlines picked by the algorithm that are also present in the top $20$ trendlines selected by DP.
+We see that Greedy has a low accuracy ($< 30\%$), since it gets stuck at local optima.
+The accuracy of \sgt is closer to that of DP and is never off by more than $2$ trendlines when we look at top 10 visualizations.
+Unlike Greedy, \sgt compares the local patterns in the trendlines and those specified in the \sq to select the segmentations that could result in high score.

-Figure~\ref{fig:runtime} depicts the runtime of algorithms, while Figure~\ref{fig:accuracy} depicts the accuracy results over top-$k$ visualizations (with $k$ varying from $2$ to $20$)\techreport{.}\papertext{ on the worms dataset, the results on other datasets are similar, and can be found in our technical report~\cite{techreport}.} \techreport{Annotations in Figure~\ref{fig:accuracy} depict the average deviation in \% of the score of $kth$ visualization that an algorithm selects with respect to the score of the $kth$ optimal visualization, indicating how off the shapes of selected visualizations are from optimal ones.} We observe that \emph{\sgt provides a $2X$ to $40X$ improvement in runtime with an average accuracy of > 85\% compared to DP}.
-The runtime for DP is quadratic in the number of points in the visualization, and can take $10s$ of seconds even for visualizations with only a few hundred points. \sgt, on the other hand, is extremely fast even over visualizations with more than $1000$ points (since its runtime varies linearly with the number of points), and selects visualizations that are almost similar to that of DP.
-We note that the accuracy of \sgt improves as the number of output visualizations increases, and is never off by more than $2$ visualizations or have more than $> 12\%$ deviation in scores when we look at top $20$ visualizations. \sgt with Pruning further provides a speed-up of 10-30\% by identifying and pruning low utility visualizations that do not have patterns specified in the \sqs.
+\agptechreport{ Figure~\ref{fig:accuracy-indiv} depicts the accuracy results over top-$k$ visualizations (with $k$ varying from $2$ to $20$) for 3 of the the datasets.
+Annotations in each of the figures depict the average deviation in \% of the score of $kth$ visualization that an algorithm selects with respect to the score of the $kth$ optimal visualization, indicating how off the shapes of selected visualizations are from optimal ones.
+We note that the accuracy of \sgt improves as the number of output visualizations increases, and is never off by more than $2$ visualizations or have more than $> 12\%$ deviation in scores when we look at top $20$ visualizations.}

-The \emph{greedy} algorithm, not surprisingly, has the least runtime ($< 2s$) among all, but incurs a much more severe penalty in accuracy ($< 30\%$), selecting visualizations that are less similar to the optimal ones.
-This is because the \emph{greedy} algorithm tries only a few \sgvs after which it hits a local optimum, and stops.
-DTW's runtime is better than that of DP (by a factor $k$, the number of \ssgs in the \sq), but worse by up to $10X$ compared to \sgt-based algorithm, and has a moderate ($40-60$\%) accuracy when compared with the ground-truth visualizations selected using \ssr scoring methodology.
-The moderate accuracy is primarily because of the fact that DTW measure is poor at capturing blurry trends in the visualizations.
-Together with the user study findings, the performance results demonstrate that \emph{compared to DTW, \ssr is more effective, efficient, and preferred for searching for shapes in trendlines.}
+Overall, the runtime and accuracy results demonstrate that the \textbf{\sgt achieves comparable accuracy to that of DP in much less time}.

+\agptechreport{ Next, we explore the impact of push-down optimizations, discussed in Section~\ref{sec:additionaloptm}, on the overall performance of queries.